 After selecting the date click the Confirm button to start the historical screen.

 That is all you have to do to screen past results.

 As you saw you can only select weekdays in the above date selector.
-However it may be that the day you selected was a market holiday with no closing price.
+However it may happen that the day you selected was a market holiday with no closing price information.